mulalorasivhaga/election_platform/README.md

 3. Commit changes
 4. Push to the branch
 5. Create a Pull Request

-## License
-This project is part of the INF4027W Systems Development Project II entrance exam.

 ## Contact
 For any queries regarding this project, please contact [**mulalorasivhaga@icloud.com**].